Recommendation Systems (4): CTR Prediction and Click-Through Rate Modeling

 A practical guide to CTR prediction models -- from Logistic Regression and Factorization Machines to DeepFM, xDeepFM, DCN, AutoInt, and FiBiNet -- with intuitive explanations and PyTorch implementations.

-Every time you scroll through a social-media feed, click a product recommendation, or watch a suggested video, a CTR (click-through rate) model decided what to show you.
+Every time you scroll through a social-media feed, click a product recommendation, or watch a suggested video, a CTR (click-through rate) model decides what to show you.
 These models answer one deceptively small question:

 “What is the probability that this specific user will click on this specific item, right now?”